gitter-badger/MSController/README.md

 #### Future changes
 ExcelHandler
+- Finish the getLastColumnCell method.
 - Will likely swap round the getLastRowCell and getLastColumnCell methods as they make more sense with the names reversed.
+- Implement a writeLastColumnCell method.
 - Allow the workbook to be seleced.

 OutlookHandler